ritishgumber/aws-snowball-user-guide/doc_source/glos-chap.md

 [AWS Import/Export](#AWSImportExport): A file you copy to the root directory of your storage device\.
 The file contains a job ID, manifest file, and a signature\.

 **Signature Version 4**<a name="sig_v_4"></a>
-Protocol for authenticating inbound API requests to AWS services in all AWS regions\.
+Protocol for authenticating inbound API requests to AWS services in all AWS Regions\.

 **Simple Mail Transfer Protocol**
 See [SMTP](#smtp).